Markay12/PythonDataAnalysisDocs/README.md

 }
 ```

 The first one in this instance multiplies the length of the array by two creating a new list that is twice the length of the original.
-Where as the second multiplication goes through the list just as a vector and results in the same length array with each element being multiplied by two.
+Whereas the second multiplication goes through the list just as a vector and results in the same length array with each element being multiplied by two.

 ### Multiple Dimension Arrays
 ```Python